nesl/MailAct/README.md

 ### Usage

-    ./EmailProcessor.py user_account_name sensor_name
+    ./EmailProcessor.py USER_ACCOUNT_NAME SENSOR_NAME

 #### Required (positional) arguments:

-__user_account_name__: This is the user's email address with non-alphanumeric characters replaced with underscores
+__USER_ACCOUNT_NAME__: This is the user's email address with non-alphanumeric characters replaced with underscores

-__sensor_name__: A particular sensor that is defined in the configuration file passed to the Configurator module
+__SENSOR_NAME__: A particular sensor that is defined in the configuration file passed to the Configurator module

 #### Additional notes: